leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 In the `lab/` folder, if we delete the `vending-machine.json` file and re-run the `vending-machine` binary, we're asked to enter new fields for a new configuration file.
 This is what I figured was the Chosen plaintext primitive for the Vigenère crack, but alas, that failed for me.

 After many, many attempts at solving this I asked for some help and was told some people were just brute forcing the password.
-So, again in the `lab/` folder I tested the output you'd get in the `vending-machine.json` when choosing single character passwords, and eventually came to see if we used something that started with a `C`, we'd get an output string of `L` in the `.json` file.
+So, again in the `lab/` folder I tested the output you'd get in the `vending-machine.json` when choosing single character passwords, and eventually came to see if we used something that started with a `C`, we'd get an output string of `L` line in the `password` field in the `.json` file.

 In the end, I scripted the brute force.
 Not my proudest moment, but I really tried!